 \subsection{Evaluation metrics.}

-To quantitatively compare with other models, we assess model performance across two levels. \paragraph{Voxel-Level Metrics:} To quantify prediction accuracy, we compute the voxel-wise Pearson correlation (Pearson) and voxel-wise mean square error (MSE) across all testing images. \paragraph{Semantic-Level Metrics:} Following prior work \cite{bao2025mindsimulator}, we evaluate the semantic fidelity of predicted responses using MindEye2 \cite{scotti2024mindeye2}, a pretrained fMRI-to-image decoder.
-The decoder reconstructs visual stimuli from predicted fMRI responses, which are then compared against the ground-truth stimuli presented during data collection.
-We employ a suite of image reconstruction metrics: PixCorr and SSIM quantify low-level visual fidelity, while Alex(2) and Alex(5) capture feature similarity at early and deeper layers of AlexNet.
-To assess semantic alignment, we further compute Incep, CLIP, Eff, and SwAV scores, which measure the correspondence between reconstructed and original images in higher-level representational spaces.
-Additional details on these metrics are provided in the Appendix.
+To quantitatively compare with other models, we assess model performance across two levels. \paragraph{Voxel-Level Metrics:} To quantify prediction accuracy, we compute the voxel-wise Pearson correlation ($r$) and voxel-wise mean square error (MSE) across all testing images. \paragraph{Semantic-Level Metrics.} Following prior work ~\citep{bao2025mindsimulator}, we evaluate the semantic fidelity of predicted responses using MindEye2 ~\citep{scotti2024mindeye2}, a pretrained fMRI-to-image decoder.
+Given an input image, we first predict its fMRI response using NRF; the predicted response is then fed into MindEye2, which reconstructs the corresponding visual stimulus.
+We compare these reconstructions against the ground-truth images presented during data collection.We employ a suite of image reconstruction metrics.
+PixCorr and SSIM quantify low-level visual fidelity, while Alex(2) and Alex(5) measure similarity in early and deeper layers of AlexNet.
+To evaluate higher-level semantic alignment, we compute Incep, CLIP, Eff, and SwAV scores, which assess the representational correspondence between reconstructed and original images in diverse semantic embedding spaces.
+Additional details are provided in Appendix ~\ref{app:eval}.